DSPN/google-deployment-guide/cloudlauncher.md

 ![](./img/tunnel.png)

 Now, we can open a web browser to https://localhost:8443 to view OpsCenter.
-Before that, grab the OpsCenter "admin" user's password.
+Before that, grab the OpsCenter "admin" user's password to log into your OpsCenter instance.

 ![](./img/creds-opsc.png)